 Brushing Your Dog’s Teeth At Home

-Brushing my own teeth is annoying enough as it is… I’m tryinggg to get in the habit of brushing their teeth more often, especially Weston.
+Brushing my own teeth is annoying enough as it is… I’m trying to get in the habit of brushing their teeth more often, especially Weston.
 He unfortunately had to get 5 teeth pulled two years ago because they were rotting and causing gum disease.
-It’s common in bulldogs apparently because of their overbite and overcrowding of teeth.
-After the teeth were removed, his breath smelled SOOO much better.

 If you notice your dog has bad breath, red swollen gums, yellow-ish brown tartar along the gum line, or bumps within the mouth, do go see the vet and get it checked out.
 Your pup could have major infections within the mouth and even loose teeth.